rshramko/redirector/README.md

 ### How to build

-You need to have [Go Lang](https://go.dev/) installed.
+You are going to need to have the [Go](https://go.dev/) compiler installed.
 Execute from the root of the repo:

 ```
-$ go build
+$ go build -ldflags "-s -w"
 ```

 ### Example of usage: